python-trio/trio/docs/source/design.rst

 you make potentially dangerous resource handling errors
 <https://github.com/njsmith/trio/issues/23>`__.

-It's also worth saying something about speed, since
+It's also worth saying something about speed, since it

 Speed is important –  But "speed" is a large and complex topic.

+First of all, there are speed

 When there's a conflict, we care more about 99th percentile latencies than about throughput, because throughput can often be handled with